Last updated on 28 January 2024

 - 140 km/h on motorways (dual carriageway with emergency lane)**

 *You won’t find too many of these as most of them are currently under construction or just planned

 If you’d like to explore Bulgaria by car, there is simply no way to avoid paying the road toll.
-Unlike in many other countries, it’s not only the highways that are paid.
-Basically all roads are tolled except the municipal ones and some small country roads.
-Fortunately it is not too expensive though.
-See the price list below for passenger cars in 2020:
+Unlike in many other countries, not only the highways are paid but basically all roads are tolled except the municipal ones and some small country roads.
+Fortunately the toll is not too expensive though.
+See the price list below for passenger cars in 2024.

 TIP: We recommend pre-purchasing the e-vignette online as there can be long waiting times at the border kiosks during peak summer periods.
 You can buy the e-vignette 30 days before the desired start date.